Compare two cars

 Safety

-A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the BMW being a slightly better choice apparently.
+The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the BMW being a slightly better choice apparently.
 Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the small family car segment, which is generally classifying them somewhere in the middle safety-wise, but it doesn't do much to help us decide between the two.
-On the other hand, when it comes to weight, a factor that most people underestimate, Audi A3 offers a marginal difference of 4% more metal.
+Both vehicles belong to the small family car segment, which is generally classifying them somewhere in the middle safety-wise, still it doesn't help us solve our dilemma, does it?
+On the other hand, taking kerb weight as an important factor into account, Audi A3 offers a marginal difference of 4% more metal.

 Reliability